FabledSky/objectivity-ai/framework.md

 ## **Introduction**

-The Objectivity AI Framework is a comprehensive, field-tested methodology for collecting, processing, analyzing, and reporting information using advanced AI systems with a focus on *factuality, transparency, and bias mitigation*.
+The Objectivity AI™ Framework is a comprehensive, field-tested methodology for collecting, processing, analyzing, and reporting information using advanced AI systems with a focus on *factuality, transparency, and bias mitigation*.
 Designed by Fabled Sky Research, this framework powers projects that require high-stakes accuracy, such as conflict reporting, public health monitoring, institutional decision support, and any domain where misinformation or selective narrative can have outsized consequences.

 ---

 ## **Ultimate Purpose**

-The Objectivity AI Framework exists to **empower users, organizations, and the public with information that is as close to the objective truth as possible**—free from distortion, omission, manipulation, or hidden bias.
+The Objectivity AI™ Framework exists to **empower users, organizations, and the public with information that is as close to the objective truth as possible**—free from distortion, omission, manipulation, or hidden bias.
 In a world of information overload and increasing polarization, this framework enables clear, reliable, and context-rich analysis.

 The end goal is: